TobikoData/sqlmesh/docs/guides/connections.md

 ## Overview

 **Note:** The following guide only applies when using the built-in scheduler.
-Connections are configured differently when using an external scheduler like Airflow.
+Connections are configured differently when using an external scheduler such as Airflow.
 See the [Scheduling guide](scheduling.md) for more details.

-In order to deploy models and apply changes to them, you must configure a connection to the Data Warehouse.
-This can be done in either the `config.yaml` file in your project folder or the one in `~/.sqlmesh`.
+In order to deploy models and to apply changes to them, you must configure a connection to the Data Warehouse.
+This can be done in either the `config.yaml` file in your project folder, or the one in `~/.sqlmesh`.

 Each configured connection has a unique name associated with it, which can be used to select a specific connection when using the CLI.
 For example:
 ```yaml linenums="1"